microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

     Configuration for GPIO based connection was completed.
-Click [here](#rnbd-code-generation-&-compilation) for RNBD code generation and compilation section.
+Click [here](#rnbd-code-generation-&-compilation) for the RNBD code generation and compilation section.

 ## RNBD Code Generation and Compilation<a name="rnbd-code-generation-&-compilation"></a>